PierreJzql/PierreJzql/README.md

 <br/>Realization of a REST API in 7 days receiving a text and returning it justified every 80 characters.
 The user must provide their email address to authenticate and access the API, with a daily limit of 80,000 words.
 <br/>Imposition of Node.JS, Typescript and no use of external library for justification.
 <br/>I discovered the use of Node.JS and Typescript.
 Since then I have been training on this stack which immediately interested me.

+### Chatbot Facebook messenger
+Technical Test for the Starup Yelda.

+👨🏽‍💻: Template bootstrap, Node.JS, Dialogflow
+<br/>Réalisation d'un chatbot de type Facebook messenger avec l'utilisation d'une IA conversationnelle.
+Realization of a chatbot Facebook messenger with Natural Language Understanding API.
+<br/>Imposition the bot should be able to understand basic intents ("Hello", "how are you",...) and thematics intents ("Weather" and "Climbing").
+<br/>I have discovered the usage of conversational AI and the utilization of Dialogflow.
+Also, I have learned how to create an app through Facebook Developer.